-Configuring Acunetix to exclude scanning a portion of website
+Configuring Acunetix to exclude scanning a portion of a website

 There are situations where you may need to configure Acunetix to exclude a portion of a web application from crawling and scanning.
 This might be required if the web application being scanned is too large, or if scanning part of the site might trigger unwanted actions such as submitting data.

-- Hover the mouse over the Site Structure, and click on the "Exclude" option to automatically configure exclusion for the specific path.
+- Click Exclude to automatically configure exclusion for the specific path.

-- The exclusions will be configured in the Target’s settings
+- The exclusion will be configured in the Target’s settings.

 Exclude Paths in a Target’s Settings

-The format in which the exclusions should be created is with a forward slash at the front (/) and the path that should be after the Target URL.
-For example if you wish to exclude /dir2 which is in directory /dir1 from www.example.com, the exclusion should be created as such: /dir1/dir2/ where /dir2 will be ignored by the crawler.
-Do note that /dir1 and everything in it (except /dir2) will still be scanned.
+The format for creating exclusions is with a forward slash at the front (/) followed by the path that should be after the Target URL.
+For example if you wish to exclude /dir2 which is in directory /dir1 from www.example.com, the exclusion should be created as: /dir1/dir2/ where /dir2 will be ignored by the crawler.
+Note that /dir1 and everything in it (except /dir2) will still be scanned.

 If you have a directory named /dir2 in the root, this directory will still be scanned since the exclusion we created was specifically for the directory named /dir2 which is in the /dir1 folder.
 These are not considered the same – even though they are named the same – because they are in two different locations.